seanpmaxwell/Typescript-Best-Practices/README.md

    childFn(val);
 }
 ```
 - Functions can be be placed directly in object literals.
 I usually do it this way for longer multi-line functions but will use an arrow function for short functions.
 Note that for `direct-in-object-literal` functions The `this` keyword will refer to properties on the containing object.
-Although if you need to use the `this` keyword you should probably be using a class instead, see the classes section on when to use classes vs object-literals.
 ```
 const objLiteral = {
   helloPre: 'hello ',